jmosbech/StickyTableHeaders/readme.md

 ```

 ###Options
+You can initialize the plugin with an options map to tweak the behavior.
+The following options are supported:

+####`fixedOffset`
-The plugin supports one option, `fixedOffset`, which allows you to specify how much the sticky header should be offset from the top of the page.
-The `fixedOffset` parameter can either be a number or a jQuery object:
+A number or jQuery object specifying how much the sticky header should be offset from the top of the page:

 ```js
 $('table').stickyTableHeaders({fixedOffset: $('#header')});
 ```

+####`scrollableArea`
+A DOM element or jQuery object.
+Allows you to overwrite which surrounding element is scrolling.
+Defaults to `window`.
+[Check this demo for an example](https://github.com/jmosbech/StickyTableHeaders/tree/master/demo/scrollable-div.html)

 As described in [pull request #33](https://github.com/jmosbech/StickyTableHeaders/pull/33) responsive pages might need to re-initialize the plugin when the user resizes his browser.
 This is can be done by calling the plugin with the new options: